The Nostalgic Motor Lodge Road Trip

 People walk along a redwood forest

-In the afternoon, spend some time at the iconic Russian River and visit Johnson’s Beach.
-A favorite summertime spot for locals and visitors, you can rent lounge chairs, kayaks, and inner tubes to float on the river and soak up the sun.
-Alternatively, you can make your way over to Burke’s Canoe Trips and take the 10-mile self-guided canoe trip through the redwoods.
-See if you can spot herons, turtles, otters and other wildlife.
+In the afternoon, spend time at the iconic Russian River with a visit to Johnson’s Beach.
+At this favorite spot, you can rent lounge chairs, kayaks, and inner tubes to float on the river and soak up the sun.

 Sip and Savor